tbenoit6283/skillet-nsx/README.md

 - create a Template Stack and a Template dedicated for NSX-V with DNS and NTP server configured with webpage variables.
 - create a Device Group dedicated for NSX-V with the authcode configured with webpage variables.
 - create a Service Definition and a Service Manager profile with a single Service Profile "Tenant" attached to the service Definition.
-- create a intrazone pre-rulebase security for your tenant with Security Profiles, Log Forwarding Profile and a dedicated TAG for that tenant.
+- create an intrazone pre-rulebase security for your tenant with Security Profiles, Log Forwarding Profile and a dedicated TAG for that tenant.
+- create an empty DAG with a TAG attached to it that will be pushed into NSX-Manager for demo as a Security Group.

 Notice that if you want a second ("Tenant"), you just need to launch the Skillet a second time and just modify the "Tenant" name variable at the end of the webpage with your second "Tenant" name